 Suggested proportions are:

-- For lead-free glazes, approximately 1 litre of medium to 1 kg of powder.
+- For lead-free glazes, approximately 1 litre of medium to 1 kg of powder plus water to attain good brushing consistency.

-- For lead-bearing glazes, approximately 500-600 ml of medium to 1 kg of powder.
+- For lead-bearing glazes, approximately 500-600 ml of medium to 1 kg of powder plus water to attain good brushing consistency.

-- Mediums will not deteriorate with time and are non-toxic.
+- Mediums kept in an air tight container should not deteriorate and are non-toxic.

 CHOOSING THE RIGHT BRUSH